ChristianSteger/HORAYZON/docs/wheel_distribution_plan.md

 - `cibuildwheel` runs the native ray-tracing smoke tests against every repaired wheel.
 The full pytest suite remains a local/pre-PR check because it touches optional helpers such as ocean masking.
+- The release workflow builds artifacts for fork validation but only publishes from `ChristianSteger/HORAYZON` on GitHub release events after PyPI Trusted Publishing has been configured by the upstream maintainer.

 ## Before Publishing